martasumyk/Eurovision-analysis/README.md

 ## Data
 Dataset containing participants of Eurovision and their places in different stages from 2009 to 2023 was taken from Kaggle: https://www.kaggle.com/datasets/diamondsnake/eurovision-song-contest-data
  (eurosivion_dataset.csv)

+After that, Spotify API was applied to gather song characteristics.
+You can find code for that in api.ipynb